pulumi/docs/content/docs/reference/pkg/azurerm/compute/latest/dedicatedhostgroup.md

 ---
 title: "DedicatedHostGroup"
-title_tag: "Resource DedicatedHostGroup | Module compute/latest | Package azurerm"
+title_tag: "Resource DedicatedHostGroup | Module compute/latest | Package Azure RM"
 meta_desc: "Explore the DedicatedHostGroup resource of the compute/latest module, including examples, input properties, output properties, lookup functions, and supporting types.
 Specifies information about the dedicated host group that the dedicated hosts should be assigned to. &lt;br&gt;&lt;br&gt; Currently, a dedicated host can only be added to a dedicated host group at creation time.
 An existing dedicated host cannot be added to another dedicated host group."
 ---